Law Blog

 What are Common Uses for Trusts?

+People establish trusts to save money on taxes, pay for younger family members’ education, and avoid disputes in probate court.
 You might associate trusts with trust fund babies, but many beneficiaries of trusts had already reached retirement age by the time the trust was established.
-Some people even establish trusts and list themselves as beneficiaries.
+Some people even establish trusts...

 Have You Properly Funded Your Revocable Trust in Florida?